raditya1117/HoneyBadger/python-errors/article.md

     ^
 IndentationError: expected an indented block after function definition on line 1
 ```
 When you indent a code block, it is important to keep the indentation same for each statement in the code block.
-Otherwise, the program runs into IndentationError.
-For example, if you indent the first statement of a code block by four spaces and the second statement by two spaces, the program will run into IndentationError with the message `IndentationError: unindent does not match any outer indentation level`, as shown in the following example:
+Otherwise, the program runs into `IndentationError`.
+For example, if you indent the first statement of a code block by four spaces and the second statement by two spaces, the program will run into `IndentationError` with the error message `IndentationError: unindent does not match any outer indentation level`, as shown in the following example:

 ```py
 def say_hello(name):